December 2025

 PE: I want time to create without deadlines hanging over me to travel, take residencies, and really dive in.
 Long-term, I want to build a foundation in Haiti to support other artists and foster creativity there.
 In the meantime, I'm focused on pushing my practice further, bigger ideas, new materials, and new ways of telling stories.

-Dan Golden is a Los Angeles-based designer and creative director, and the founder of Curator.
+Dan Golden is a Los Angeles-based creative director and co-founder of Curator.